Franchisor Concept Protection

 The franchisor could, for example, assign the brand under which its brand is operated or the copyright on the key elements of its concept (logo, slogan, website, graphic, architectural, software, etc.).

-As the assignment of the global of future works is prohibited, a simple mention in the employee’s employment contract will not suffice to take away the assignment of the copyright of which the employee would be the holder on the elements that he will have created as part of his employment contract.
+As the assignment of the total of the future works is prohibited, a simple mention in the employee’s employment contract will not be enough to take away the assignment of the copyrights of which the employee would be the holder on the elements that he will have created as part of his employment contract.
 A specific contract must be signed between the franchisor and its employee for each element.
 However, this clarification does not apply to software for which, unless otherwise agreed, the copyright belongs to the employer.

 2. Franchisor protection of rights not held by third parties